Skip to main content

 11. International Data Transfers

-Our website is hosted in the United Kingdom (DigitalOcean, London region) and your data is primarily stored and processed in the UK.
+Our website is hosted on UK-based servers and your data is primarily stored and processed in the UK.

-Our email service provider, Mailgun, processes data on servers located in the European Union.
-The EU is recognised by the UK government as providing an adequate level of data protection under UK GDPR, meaning your data is afforded equivalent protections when processed by Mailgun in the EU.
+Our email service provider processes data on servers located in the European Union under an EU data processing agreement.
+The EU is recognised by the UK government as providing an adequate level of data protection under UK GDPR, meaning your data is afforded equivalent protections when processed in the EU.

 We do not transfer your personal data to any country outside the UK and EU that does not have adequate data protection safeguards in place.